-‘Rick And Morty’ Season 3 Episode 1 Not ‘Real’?
-Fans Suspect April Fool’s Joke
+‘Rick And Morty’ Season 3, Episode 1, Not ‘Real’?
+Fans Suspect April Fools’ Joke

 Since 2015, fans of the adult animated series have been bombarding the show’s creators with pleas and demands for Season 3.
 This weekend, Harmon responded to one of these fans, writing, “What if I waved a magic wand and made the first episode from season three premiere tonight.
 Is that what you’d want?”

-For those who missed the Rick and Morty Season 3 Episode 1 stream, there’s still Seasons 1 and 2, which are currently available on Netflix.
+For those who missed the Rick and Morty Season 3, Episode 1, stream, there’s still Seasons 1 and 2, which are currently available on Netflix.
+Also, Adult Swim will be broadcasting the episode every night this week at 10 p.m. (check local listings).

 A post shared by Rick and Morty on Adult Swim (@rickandmorty) on